-^{}The survey was performed by members of the Radiological Survey Activities Group of the Health and Safety Research Division at Oak Ridge National Laboratory under DOE contract DE-AC05-84OR21400 with Martin Marietta Energy Systems, Inc.
+^{}The survey was performed by members of the Radiological Survey Activities Group of the Health and Safety Research Division at Oak Ridge National Laboratory under DOE contract DE-AC05-840R21400 with Martin Marietta Energy Systems, Inc.

-From January to June, 1986, ORNL conducted the verification activity for the Maywood vicinity properties, including this location at 58 Trudy Drive, Lodi, located southwest of the Maywood site.
+From January to June, 1986, ORNL conducted the verification activity for the Maywood vicinity properties, including this location at 61 Trudy Drive, Lodi, located southwest of the Maywood site.
 A diagram of the property showing the approximate property boundaries and excavated areas is shown in Fig. 3.
 This location is one in a series of vicinity properties near the Maywood site that was suspected of being radioactively contaminated and that has been surveyed by BNI3 to identify horizontal and vertical boundaries of radionuclide concentrations exceeding remedial action criteria.
 (Verification of these properties will be completed in 1986.)
-A contaminated area of $\sim 250 \text{ m}^2$ that exceeded the guidelines was located in the front and back yards of the property and was excavated.
+A contaminated area of ~60 m2 that exceeded the guidelines was located in the side yard of the property and was excavated.